naomiyocum/lunch_and_learn/README.md

 Lastly, head to your web browser or Postman to consume my API.
 The base URL is `http://localhost:3000` and endpoints are listed below!

+You can stop the server by clicking `Ctrl + C` on your keyboard.

 ## API Endpoints

 #### REQUIRED HEADERS